ssb22/adjuster/README.md

 `--delete-existing-ruby
 `
  : Set the Android browser app to completely remove existing ruby elements.
 Use this when you expect to replace a site's own annotation with a completely different type of annotation.
-This overrides `--existing-ruby-js-fixes`.
+If you also supply `--existing-ruby-js-fixes` and/or `--existing-ruby-shortcut-yarowsky`, then `--delete-existing-ruby` specifies that only the first `--sharp-multi` option should have existing ruby preserved.

 `--existing-ruby-shortcut-yarowsky
 `